rafaelortegar/jupyter_sql_dockerfile_example/README.md

    - Jupyter Notebook: [http://localhost:8888](http://localhost:8888)
    - Jupyter Book: [http://localhost:8000](http://localhost:8000)

-In case you want to change or add a new csv file, just th init script agains:
+In case you want to change or add a new csv file, just the init script again:

 1. **Run init script again**: